NRI Income Tax & Compliance

 When TDS Under Section 194I is Not Required?

-No Deduction or Deduction at Lower Rate Under Section 197
+No Deduction or Lower Deduction Under Section 197

 • Regarding deduction under Section 197 for tax at source, a payee may file Form 13 with the Assessing Officer to request either a lower deduction or no deduction of TDS.